Local man facing charges credits bail reform with new lease on life

 GREENPORT, N.Y.
-(NEWS10) A Cohoes man who’s facing criminal charges says bail reform has leveled the playing field, keeping him out of jail and on the road to recovery while he remains legally innocent.
+(NEWS10) — A Cohoes man, who’s facing criminal charges, says bail reform has leveled the playing field and kept him out of jail and on the road to recovery while he remains legally innocent.

-“Everyone deserves to have fair chance at life.
-If I am convicted of this crime, than I deserve my punishment,” he said.
+“Everyone deserves to have a fair chance at life.
+If I am convicted of this crime, then I deserve my punishment,” he said.

 Johnson says he’s benefiting from bail reform.
 It’s allowing him to remain in his home, at his job, and with his family while fighting charges.